mixelpixel/React/README.md

 ### LESSON ONE LECTURE NOTES
 #### [@1m08s](https://youtu.be/7QwRtGtluJk?t=1m08s) **Lecture starts**
 - https://jsbin.com/
+  - Pull up the JavaScript menu and select ES6/Babel
 - ES6 and Babel to use NEW and EXCITING ECMAScript features
 - **`let` and `const` - say goodbye to `var`**
 ```js